Should you buy a tenanted property as a buy-to-let investor?

 Buying tenanted property is becoming increasingly popular, especially for experienced buy-to-let investors.
 As a new landlord, it can be appealing as you have a ready-made tenancy as soon as your property purchase completes.
-It’s not quite as straightforward as buying a property with vacant possession, however, so there are some things to consider before buying a tenanted property.
+It’s not quite as straightforward as buying a property with vacant possession, however.
+As such, there are some things to consider before buying a tenanted property.

 What is a tenanted property?